Wojciech Paszyński: Education

-Paszyński studied at the Jagiellonian University and at the Adam Mickiewicz University, where he received a doctorate in history (2015).
+Paszyński studied at the Jagiellonian University and at the Adam Mickiewicz University, where he obtained a PhD in history (2015).

 Career

-Paszyński lectured on the history of medicine at the AFMKU (2016-2019).
-Since 2019 he has been a lecturer in the history of economic thought and investment philosophy at the AGH University of Science and Technology.
+Paszyński lectured on the history of medicine at AFMKU (2016-2019).
+Since 2019, he has been a lecturer in the history of economic thought at the AGH University of Science and Technology.

 Academic interests

+Wojciech Paszyński created the term Vandalianism for describing the Polish paranational concept based on the belief that the Poles descended from the Vandals.

-His academic work focuses on the history of science, history of medicine, history of economic thought, historiography, ethnogenesis of Slavs and the culture of Polish nobles with a particular emphasis on Sarmatism phenomenon.
+His scientific research focuses on the history of science, history of medicine, history of economic thought, historiography, ethnogenesis of Slavs and the culture of Polish nobility, with particular emphasis on the phenomenon of Sarmatism.

-Paszyński has investigated the subject of the first Polish encyclopedia (older than the Encyclopédie) called Nowe Ateny (New Athens).
+Paszyński explored the subject of the first Polish encyclopedia (older than the Encyclopédie) known as New Athens (Nowe Ateny).

-Paszyński studied the issue of the hypothesis about the origin of Poles (ethnogenesis) in the medieval and early modern historiography.
-In the book Sarmaci i uczeni (2016) he examined primarily Sarmatian theory.
-In his subsequent book named Wandalia (2019), he focused directly on the Vandal theory, which was the first monographic study on this phenomenon.
+Paszyński researched the issues of ethnogenesis of Poles in medieval and early modern historiography.
+In his book Sarmaci i uczeni (2016) he dealt primarily with the Sarmatian theory.
+In his subsequent book Wandalia (2019), he focused directly on the Vandal theory, which was the first monographic study on this phenomenon.